galaxyaurona/LandmarkRemark/readme.md

-Design choice of location  (need to be normalized ?)

-Future work (normalize lat lng) so many user, many locations, each pair contain note, timestamp, etc
+Design choice of using note as main entity, location's as lat and long piggyback in note

-Using mog
+Using moq

-Apply Repository pattern on top of EF Core unit of work pattern
+Apply Repository pattern on top of EF Core unit of work pattern, for testability

 using xUnit.